And the winner of the Gold for Realpolitik... North Korea

 North Korea has thus gained political wriggle-room from the mood of peace and unity they were able to share with the South during the Games.
 And with the pressure for now off the North, PyeongChang 2018 will likely act in the medium- and long-term to widen not narrow the divide between the North and the South.

 The conclusion of the Games will thus see a very rapid return to business as (ab)normal on the Korean Peninsula.
-Expect a rapid end to the Korean Detente and a return to nuclear tests and missile launches later in the year, with a complete collapse of the 'United Korea' atmosphere of PyeongChang 2018.
+Expect a rapid end to the 'United Korea' atmosphere of PyeongChang 2018.